 Here are some of my tried-and-true tips:

-I have one central account (KOHO, of course!), which I then divide between money for bills vs. spending money.
-I try to pay my bills right on pay day and for those I can't, I create a goal for them within KOHO.
+I use one central account (KOHO, of course!), which I then divide between money for bills vs. spending money.
+I try to pay my bills right on payday and for those I can't, I create a goal for them within KOHO.
 I fund most of the goal right away so that the money is out of my 'Spendable.'
-I then use my KOHO card for my everyday spend.
-Using just one card makes money management so much easier than having multiple bank accounts.
+I then use my KOHO card for my everyday spending.
+Staying away from credit cards helps me know I'm not adding debt.

 Treat savings or debt payments like a bill 💵

-I have a portion of my income dedicated to regular savings, which I move from my KOHO account to my savings account each pay day.
-The ultimate goal would be 15-20% of my income, but in certain periods I’ve had to temporarily adjusted it to a lower amount.
-Yet no matter what, I never spend more than I make.
-I don't own a home, but if I did, the principal payments on my mortgage would technically be part of savings.
+I have a portion of my income dedicated to regular savings, which I move from my KOHO account to my savings account each payday.
+The ultimate goal would be 15-20% of my income, but in certain periods I’ve had to temporarily adjust it to a lower amount.

 Don't use credit as a way to buy things you can't afford 💳

-Use KOHO Goals to save for big expenses and vacation🌴
+Use KOHO Goals to save for big expenses and vacations 🌴

 The path to organized finances can be slow, but the mission of KOHO is to help you get there.
 We want to help you feel empowered by, not scared of your finances 💪